 Pointing all of these things out can help your loved one seek the treatment they need to beat their addiction forever.

 How Important is an Intervention?

 If conducted properly, an intervention can be an essential tool to start an addict that you care about down the road to recovery.
-It is important to remember that an intervention will not end an addiction by itself.
+It is important to remember that an intervention will not end addiction by itself.

-Only professional treatment has been proven to end substance abuse and reduce the risk of relapse.
+The only professional treatment has been proven to end substance abuse and reduce the risk of relapse.
 However, the addicted individual must enter into treatment and a professional interventionist in Atlanta can help you to stage an intervention to make that happen.